Saint Michael's College: Sustainability

 Saint Michael's has taken many steps towards sustainability over the years.
 It was named the first fair trade school in Vermont.
 Along with the initiatives in the cafeteria, Saint Michael's has an organic garden that started in 2008 and has grown into a huge project for students and faculty alike.
 The garden utilizes student volunteers through the Mobilization of Volunteer Efforts (MOVE) program and also works with summer interns and crew members to prepare the vegetables for Farm Stands that run from mid-summer through the beginning of fall.
-The school also provides a free CCTA commuter pass to all students, staff, and faculty.
+The school also provides a free CCTA (Chittenden County Transportation Authority Bus Route) commuter pass to all students, staff, and faculty.
 To improve water conservation, dual-flush handles for toilets have begun to be installed in various buildings around campus.
 All campus showerheads and sink aerators are low-flow.
 Saint Michael's College also took the St. Francis Pledge, a promise, and commitment by Catholic individuals, families, parishes, organizations, and institutions to live their faith by protecting the environment and advocating on behalf of people in poverty who face the harshest impacts of global climate change.
 As part of the college's ban on bottled water, the Office of Sustainability has installed several water bottle fill stations throughout campus, allowing students to more easily use their reusable water bottles.
-Saint Michael's College has been recycling throughout the campus since 1989 and also takes steps toward improving energy such as the Light Bulb Exchange Program (switching out standard light bulbs for energy-efficient light bulbs) and 3 Degree Challenge (lowering temperatures in residence halls and academic buildings) while working to increase the energy and electrical efficiency of campus buildings.
-Two most recently constructed campus buildings, The Dion Family Center and Residence Hall Four use geothermal wells to meet the greater majority of their heating needs.
-Combined with many educational programs on energy consumption run by the Office of Sustainability, the college has reduced its carbon footprint by 29% since 2003.
-In 2018 the college's Board of Trustees established the Saint Michael's College Natural Area on 365 acres of campus.
-The Natural Area includes a substantial conservation easement protecting floodplains and wetlands in perpetuity.
-In 2020 three restored wetlands were installed in former cornfield.
-The Natural Area is used for research, education, recreation, and athletics.
-The area is open to the public and heavily utilized by birders.
-Saint Michael's also offers both Environmental Studies and Environmental Science majors and an Environmental Studies minor for those students interested in further focusing on the environment from the perspective of natural sciences, social sciences, and the humanities.

 Housing

-Students at Saint Michael's College live in a variety of different housing facilities.
-All housing is single-sex by floor or wing.